splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-ts-polling.rst

 Penalty for sparse metrics
 ==========================================================================================================

-To minimize the number of requests for certain sparse metrics and reduce CloudWatch API costs, Splunk Observability Cloud ignores a metric for 30 minutes if these two conditons are met:
+To minimize the number of requests for certain sparse metrics and reduce CloudWatch API costs, Splunk Observability Cloud ignores a metric for 30 minutes if these two conditions are met:

 * The ``get-metric-data`` response does not contain any data points for a given metric.